Skparab1/javascript-inkball/README.md

-# javascript-inkball
+# Javascript inkball

 ![](inkball_gif2.gif)

-- the ball animation is actually much smoother than what it shows because the gif's frame rate is low
+- The ball animation is actually much smoother than what it shows because the gif's frame rate is low

-# status
+# Status

 fyi i'm using the processing editor for this project